observIQ/bindplane-agent/docs/installation-mac.md

 ## Configuring the Collector

-After installing, the `observiq-otel-collector` you can change the configuration file printed out at the end of the brew installation.
+After installing the `observiq-otel-collector` you can change the configuration file printed out at the end of the installation.

 The default configuration file can be found at `/opt/observiq-otel-collector/config.yaml`.